13. Pelvic Tilt & Gusset Mapping

 This article is based on a discussion that took place in our Facebook group.
 From time to time great discussion topics come up that really need to be preserved so we stick them in here for everyone's reference.
 If you want to read the full thread and contribute to the discussion then you'll need to join the group.
 The original unedited thread is located here:

 Gusset Mapping – What is it?
-Well it's about locating, on a pattern, all the changes in shape between the legs ... where they start and stop and at what angle to the front and back.
+Well it's about locating, on a pattern, all the changes in shape from waist to waist through the crotch ... where they start and stop and at what angle to the front and back.
 Over the years a basic one piece block has developed that fits pretty much most normal people (ok there really isn’t any such thing as normal) and most pattern makers only need to care about the width of the crotch at the narrowest point.
 Well this is fine if they get the angle of the leg hole and the section around the front tendons right first, if not they need to make the crotch width narrower to compensate for this error.

 So what you end up with is each designer has their favorite leg hole design and then they find what crotch width works for that and stick with it.
 They rarely measure this and every single one of them will tell you exactly how much crotch width is ... irrelevant of the garment use.